 Updated .
 What changed?

-As of 5 June, travel restrictions have eased, allowing Western Australians the freedom to roam around the state in search of sun, surf and adventure.
+Travel restrictions have eased in Western Australia, allowing residents the freedom to roam around the state in search of sun, surf and adventure.
 The only exception is travel to remote Australian communities, which remains off limits for now.

 So what can you expect when you do head out?
 Well, physical distancing measures and increased hygiene practices will be in place.
 This means a slightly different travel experience to what you're used to.